ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/columns/observations.md

 ## When to use one

 Observations columns contain the observed values of your data, and as such your data set must always contain at least one observations column.
-The configuration of observations columns in your data set will primarily depend on the [shape of your data](../../../shape-data/index.md).
+The configuration of these columns in your data set will primarily depend on the [shape of your data](../../../shape-data/index.md).
 This is discussed in more detail below.

 ## Basic configuration

-For [standard shape](../../../shape-data/standard-shape.md) data sets, where units and measures are contained in their own columns, only the `type` and `data_type` fields can be populated.
-For [pivoted shape](../../../shape-data/pivoted-shape.md) data sets, the `unit` and `measure` fields can also be configured.
+Recall that there are [reserved names](../../convention.md#conventional-column-names) for each column type in your CSV file when following the [configuration by convention](../../convention.md) approach.
+If your observations column title does not use one of these reserved names, you will need to provide a `qube-config.json` file specifying the column `type` as `observations`.

 ### Standard shape data sets